alicejw1/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ### Step 4: Verify the current configuration

-Run `kubectl exec` with the `redis-cli` tool to check the current configuration in the POD:
+Run `kubectl exec` with the `redis-cli` tool to check the current configuration in the Pod:

 ```shell
 kubectl exec -it redis -- redis-cli